ip-num-tools/ristex/README.md

 ```

 Initiate the parsing by parsing the first summary line
-and then parse the second line
+and then parse the second line:

 ```
 scala> (HeaderLines.SummaryLine.initParseFirst ~> HeaderLines.SummaryLine.nextLine).parseOnly(input)